kapilan-naidu/machine_madlibs-soai/README.md

 const API = "http://localhost:11434/api/generate";
 ```

 If you're running Ollama on a different port or server, update this file accordingly.
+In most cases, you can leave this unchanged.

 ## File Structure